 The holiday season is quickly approaching and many of us are looking forward to food, friends, and family- all things in which to be thankful!
 However, Thanksgiving is also a time for giving back; whether contributing canned good to a local food back, dropping a few dollars in the Salvation Army buckets, or donating your time, there are plenty of organizations looking for help.
-Volunteering is an excellent way to get involved in your community and contribute to causes close to your heart, but it also builds highly-sought after traits that employers are looking for.
+Volunteering is an excellent way to get involved in your community and contribute to causes close to your heart, but it also builds highly-sought after traits that contracting employers are looking for.

 In fact, according to Fortune, 82% of employers prefer applicants with volunteer experience, but the reality is only 32% of those applying mentioned volunteer work in interviews or on their resume.
 Give employers what they want and share the ins and outs of your charitable activity to help achieve your career goals.
-With this is mind, take a minute to review your volunteer experiences and see if any of the following hard-earned traits can be added to your resume or tapped into for your next interview; you might be surprised how far a charitable act could take you!
+With this is mind, take a minute to review your volunteer experiences and see if any of the following hard-earned contractor volunteer skills can be added to your resume or tapped into for your next interview; you might be surprised how far a charitable act could take you!

 Skill 1: Leadership

-Volunteering can take you out of your comfort zone to introduce you to new environments, perspectives, and objectives.
+Volunteering as a contractor can take you out of your comfort zone to introduce you to new environments, perspectives, and objectives.
 Moreover, it is an opportunity to grow and develop, but in business as well as volunteering, we often find the most personal growth through leadership.
 Leadership via a volunteer positions is an ideal chance to advance your career.
 Employers understand the time and commitment required to excel in a leadership role and will count these instances in your professional favor.
 Don’t be afraid to list these opportunities on your resumes and make an effort to speak to them in an interview.
 Even if you haven’t held professional leadership positions, draw upon your volunteer experience – it shows you have the capacity and acumen to effectively manage multiple roles and priorities.

 Skill 2: Team Building

 Cite team building as a skill on your resume and provide a targeted example of how you brought your team together to finish a task, project, or event.
-For an added bonus, talk about what you did to bridge group differences or how you played to each members’ strengths to meet specific means.
+For an added bonus, talk about what you did to bridge group differences or how you played to each members’ strengths to meet specific goals.

 Skill 3: Project Management Skills